-LightBeat is completely free.
-There is no adware bundled with it and no ads are served.
+LightBeat is completely free and open source, there is no adware bundled with it and no ads are served.

 If you are using Windows you can just use the installer, which will drop Java right next to LightBeat without installing it system wide and doesn't require a manual Java installation.
 For other operating systems, please download and install the latest version of Java here.
 If you have already installed at least Java 8 you can also either use the Windows portable version, which doesn't require installation, or download the all platforms version, which should work on any operating system.

 You should have at least two lights in your configuration and it works great with three lights.
 There is no hard limit for how many lights can be used, besides what your bridge can hold.